OogieOrange/review-page/README.md

 + Pexels - was used to provide the site with free photos.
 + Codeanywhere - was used for my IDE.
 + GitHub - was used to store my repository.
-+ Balsamiq - was used to create mockups of the project prior to starting.
++ ClipStudioPaint - was used to create the wireframe for the project.
 + Am I Responsive? - was used to ensure the project looked good across all devices and provide a visual representation of this.
 + Django
 + Bootstrap